himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 During the practical:

 * Explored Startup Repair within WinRE.
-* Reviewed how Windows automatically detects startup issues.
+* Reviewed how Windows automatically detects startup-related issues.
 * Examined recovery options available for troubleshooting boot failures.
 * Learned how Startup Repair assists in restoring normal system startup.
+* Understood when Startup Repair should be used during troubleshooting.

 ## Skills Gained